 The word Upanayanam means, bring near.
 Vatu sits close to his father or maternal uncle to undergo Brahmopadesham.
 Vatu is called a Dvija after Brahmopadesham, meaning twice born, as he is given the Upadesham of Gayitri.

-Traditionally, Upanayanam is performed at the tender age of eight years and Muhurtam is fixed in Vasant Ritu.
-While Brahmopadesham or Janieu is performed in your residence, you can also choose to perform Brahmopadesham or Janieu in Kshetra, as they are believed to bring in special benefits.
+Traditionally, Upanayanam or Janieu is performed at the tender age of eight years and Muhurtam is fixed in Vasant Ritu.
+While Upanayanam, Brahmopadesham or Janieu is performed in your residence, you can also choose to perform Upanayanam, Brahmopadesham or Janieu in Kshetra, as they are believed to bring in special benefits.

 Why was it important to undergo Upanayanam?

 Upanayanam, poonal or Janieu was essential like a passport in the olden days, before seeking a formal education.
 More often than not, education used to take place in a Gurukulam.
 The boy had to be prepared for the disciplined lifestyle in the place of education.